About Our Worship

 - ASL interpretation (if requested)

-The 8:30am worship service is a reflective service.
+The 8:30am worship service is a reflective and traditional service.
 Communion is offered each Sunday.
 Special music is provided.
-The sermon is the same at both services, and includes a Story for All Ages where children are invited to gather at the front of the church for a special lesson.
+The sermon is the same at both services.

 A Taizé Service is held the first Sunday of every month at 5:00pm.
 This service is modeled after the services held at the Taizé Community in France, and is a worship experience wholly dedicated to prayer and to hearing God’s word, using song, scripture, and silent meditation.

 The 10:30 worship service is a kid-friendly service that includes a Story for All Ages, where children are invited to gather at the front of the church for a special lesson.
-Communion is offered the first Sunday of each month.
-The Choir, the Peace Band, or other special music is provided.
-There is childcare in the nursery at both services (this is currently on hold).
+Children then attend Children’s church.
+Communion is offered the first Sunday of each month, or on special days.
+Special music is provided.
+There is childcare provided.
 This service is interpreted in American Sign Language when requested.

 The United Church of Christ celebrates two sacraments, baptism and communion.
 Baptism is celebrated both for infants and for older believers who have not previously been baptized.
 This sacrament is included in the Sunday worship service, after conferring with the pastor.
 Many persons bring water for the baptism from a place that is meaningful to them.